 Brandon Martell is a well-rounded musician who is skilled in the arts of music education, music composition, music arranging, and music performance.

 As a music educator, he has had a diverse career.
 During the 2012-2013 school year, Brandon was on faculty at the Eastman Community Music School teaching a course called “Theory In Motion,” which develops aural skills, music literacy, and musicianship skills for children grades K-6.
 He has also been employed as a music instructor by The Salvation Army, and as adjunct music faculty at Clearwater Christian College.
-Currently, Brandon is serving in his seventh year on faculty at Calvary Christian High School in Clearwater, Florida as their Choral Director.
-Under his direction, the Calvary Choir has performed five consecutive years in the Candlelight Processional at EPCOT, and received Superior ratings at the 2019 and 2020 FVA Music Performance Assessments for District 9.
-Calvary’s elite vocal ensemble, the Warrior Voices, performed the national anthem for the Tampa Bay Rays at Tropicana Field in March 2019.
-Beyond Calvary Choir and the Warrior Voices, he teaches Beginning Choir, Music Theory Honors, and is the Assistant Band Director.
+Currently, Brandon is serving in his tenth year on faculty at Calvary Christian High School in Clearwater, Florida as their Choral Director.
+Under his direction, the Calvary Choir has performed five consecutive years in the Candlelight Processional at EPCOT, and received straight Superior ratings at the Florida Vocal Association State Music Performance Assessment.
+The Calvary Choir has also received Superior ratings numerous times at the District level.
+Calvary’s elite vocal ensemble, the Warrior Voices, has performed the national anthem for the Tampa Bay Rays at Tropicana Field in March 2019 and May 2022.
+Beyond Calvary Choir and the Warrior Voices, he teaches Beginning Choir, Music Theory Honors, and assists in the Warrior Band class.
 Additionally, he is the Music Director of the school’s annual spring musical.
 In 2017, Brandon was nominated for “Outstanding Music Director” for Calvary’s production of Oklahoma!, and the pit orchestra received the “Outstanding Orchestra” award in the Broadway Stars of the Future Competition hosted by Patel Conservatory at the Straz Center for the Performing Arts.

-As a composer, Brandon’s work is published by Excelcia Music Publishing; his new choral work, “The Moon and the Sun,” is expected to be available for purchase on their website by Spring 2020.
+As a composer, Brandon’s work is published by Excelcia Music Publishing; with Excelcia, he has published “The Moon and Sun,” an original composition, and “How Can I Keep From Singing,” an arrangement of the beloved hymn.
 As an arranger, Brandon’s work has been performed at such institutions as the University of South Florida, the Eastman School of Music, and the Dickens Carolers.
-In 2018 and 2019, the field show he composed and arranged for the Warrior Marching Band earned 1st place in the 1A Division at the Florida Marching Band Championships, and the 2018 field show was also awarded the highest score within the caption of General Effect Music.
+In 2018, 2019, and 2021, the field show he composed and arranged for the Warrior Marching Band earned 1st place in the 1A Division at the Florida Marching Band Championships.

 Brandon graduated with Distinction from the Eastman School of Music in 2013, having been a Rogers Scholar.
 He received Bachelor of Music Degrees in Music Education and Applied Music, and a Performer’s Certificate.
-He lives in St. Petersburg, Florida with his wife Shaye, and their dog, Claude.
+He lives in St. Petersburg, Florida with his wife Shaye, his daughter, Raina, and their dog, Claude.